Shaga-Matula/Iceberg/README.md

 ### DRY (Don't Repeat Yourself) a principle of software development was implemented.
 The focus of DRY is to avoid repetition of information.
 All code was scrutinised for repeats and where time allowed code was streamlined.

--By streamlining 11 areas in a function and adding a variable to compensate for, 32 lines of code were deemed unnecessary and the Dry approach was implemented.
+-By streamlining 11 areas in a function and adding a variable to compensate for deletion, 32 lines of code were deemed unnecessary and the Dry approach was implemented.
 Rewriting the function with a variable named (chestnut) to enable the error messages to print.
 The code below is an example of how DRY was approached.
 Please note code image is for demonstrative purposes and is not the exact code edited.

 <figure>
   <img src="assets/images/dry.png" width=500>